-In August 1945, the decision was made to drop the atomic bomb on Japan, causing two cities, Hiroshima and Nagasaki, to become synonymous with nuclear destruction – and the human aptitude for it.
-Given the atrocious war it brought to a halt, historians are still divided over the question: was this act a necessary evil or just evil.
+Seventy-five years ago, in August 1945, the decision was made to drop the atomic bomb on Japan, causing two cities, Hiroshima and Nagasaki, to become synonymous with nuclear destruction – and the human aptitude for it.
+Given the atrocious war it brought to a halt, historians are still divided over the question: was this act plain evil or a necessary evil?

 Here are three reasons for and against the bombing of Hiroshima and Nagasaki.